jeffinnes/100-days-of-code/r1-log.md

 ### R1D26
 After-hours work took up some of my dev time this evening, but I did finish reading the "essentials" section in the Vue docs.
 Now I need to brainstorm some projcts to build...

+### R1D27
+Started the "Vue: Getting Started" course on Pluralsight today.
+Between that, the Essentials section of the Vue docs, and the Vue episode of the SyntaxFM podcast, I really think I'm starting to understand how to work with Vue.
+I'm just not quite sure how one typically serves up the web app once it is built...
+Still early in the Pluarlsight course so hopefully I'll understand that by the end.